Space Assignment Policies and Procedures

 In the planning and management of campus facilities, all building space is considered to be an allocatable resource subject to continual evaluation in order to achieve the optimal campuswide level of utilization.
-To this end, Capital and Physical Planning periodically conducts facilities evaluations to assist deans and unit heads in fulfilling their responsibilities for assignment and effective utilization of allocated space and to provide a basis for determining projects to be included in the capital improvement program (new buildings and/or major renovations).
+To this end, Space Management periodically conducts facilities evaluations to assist deans and unit heads in fulfilling their responsibilities for assignment and effective utilization of allocated space and to provide a basis for determining projects to be included in the capital improvement program (new buildings and/or major renovations).

 Campus Move Procedures and Guidelines

 Below are general guidelines and procedures for moves initiated by departments/organizations.
 Your unit may have other specific guidelines for you to follow.
 For campus-initiated moves, Space Management will coordinate these actions with your unit.